cfbrevamped/CFBR-Easy-Installer/XBOX/index.md

 # <img width="50" src="https://i.imgur.com/FMNWebJ.png.jpg"> College Football Revamped - XBOX 360 Download Instructions

-## THESE INSTRUCTIONS ARE FOR CFBR XBOX 360 SEC PACK
+## THESE INSTRUCTIONS ARE FOR CFBR XBOX 360
 ## DO NOT WORRY IF THIS SEEMS LIKE A FOREIGN LANGUAGE TO YOU RIGHT NOW
 If you send your console off to a send-in service or buy a pre-JTAG/RGH console, you will understand everything below much better.
 We know it seems very confusing if you don't have your modded console in hand to try this out on.
 We promise, once you get the console back it is extremely easy, the directions are just long and methodical to cover many different possibilities.